Table of Contents

 A blog is different from these other platforms because it is all about building an online presence on your website.
 Your blog will be constantly updated with new content to help your audience connect with what you have to share.
 The most successful bloggers post anywhere from 2-5 times a week and repost their previous posts to keep their content fresh and easily accessible.
 No matter how many times you repost, if you choose the right platform for bloggers, people will always be able to find new content to maintain a connection and feel like they’re part of something.

-Benefits of a photography blog
+Benefits of photography blog platforms

 The benefits of creating a blog for your photography business are infinite.
 We can think of a few things as exciting as having a blog to share your photos, express yourself, and let the world know what you do.